KripkesBeard/KripkesBeard.github.io/random.md

 reduces the syntactic structure to a meaning, then their composition/hylomorphism should be a function from the grammar of the language to the meanings of its sentences.

+Random point to note: quote from Program Adverbs and Tlön Embeddings by Tao Li and Stephanie Weirich:

+> Suppose that you want to formally verify a program written in your favorite language—be it Verilog,
+> Haskell, or C—your first step would be to translate that program and a description of its semantics
+> to a formal reasoning system, such as Coq [Coq development team 2022].
+This step is known as
+> semantic embedding [Boulton et al. 1992]
+> There are multiple approaches to semantic embeddings.
+The two most well-known were proposed
+> by Boulton et al. [1992]: shallow embeddings, which represent terms of the embedded language
+> using equivalent terms of the embedding language, and deep embeddings, which represent terms
+> using abstract syntax trees (ASTs) and represent their semantics via some interpretation function.

+Where the references are *Experience with Embedding Hardware Description Languages in HOL* & the Coq documentation on the official stite.

+P.S. note to self: read the article, it's a reference to a Borges story.

 ## Computational Trinitarianism

 It's well known in the category/homotopy type theory world that there are deep